Official Rules and Regulations

 2. With the exception of the Les McDonald Trophy, the trophies and awards are presented at the Annual General Meeting of The Tyee Club the following year.
 All trophies are the property of The Tyee Club of British Columbia.
 The Tyee Club provides each year’s trophy winners with a ‘keeper’ trophy as a permanent possession.

-c) Of the highest concern is the adherence to Canadian Coast Guard Regulations requiring that no motor power be permitted within the Tyee Pool during the Tyee Club season.
+2. Canadian Coast Guard Regulations require that no motor power be permitted within the Tyee Pool during the Tyee Club season.
 Motoring is permissible outside the boundaries including a strip along the shore west of the low water mark.
-At extreme low tides the option to motor along the shoreline of the Spit does not exist.
-This requires rowboats returning to the river mouth under motor power to transit outside the north eastern boundary of the Tyee Pool.
+At extreme low tides this option does not exist.

 3. Before You Go Fishing